 EthicsPoint, Inc. serves as the independent, third party administrator for the financial misconduct hotline.
 Reports may be filed via the web or by calling one of EthicsPoint’s trained specialists toll-free at 1-866-384-4277.

-Provides comprehensive General Liability, Property, Automobile and Boiler insurance coverage to diocesan locations.
-Conducts periodic inspections and provides risk management advice.
+Provides comprehensive General Liability and Casualty insurance coverage to diocesan locations.

 The Annual Catholic Appeal (ACA), formerly known as the Diocesan Development Fund (DDF), is the annual fundraising campaign which supports many of the educational, spiritual, and service ministries of the Diocese of Toledo.